 Gwen Taualai is a Sydney-based creative technologist and music composer whose work explores themes of human connection and disconnection (technically, culturally and ideologically).

-Gwen has exhibited as part of a collective for Vivid 2018, and as a solo artist at Underbelly 2017 and SyncX 2017.
-Her work as a music composer and director was featured in Sydney Contemporary Art Fair 2017 and The National 2017: New Australian Art.
+Gwen has exhibited in as part of a collective for Vivid 2018, and as a solo artist at Caldera 2018, Underbelly 2017 and SyncX 2017.
+Her work as a sound engineer, and music composer and director was featured in Sydney Contemporary Art Fair 2017, The National 2017: New Australian Art,Justene Williams and Mikala Dwyer's Futurist Opera Collaboration 2017,and 2017 NIDA Postgrad Show.
 Gwen also tutors in the Masters of Interactive Design and Electronic Arts at the University of Sydney.

 Gwen's work includes interactive art, digital musical instrument design, electromagnetic signal device recorder design, generative music and audio reactive visuals, site-specific sound walks, and sound design and original music composition for film and interactive games.

 A balanced sound designer with a background in traditional western art music composition and theory, Gwen has experience in a wide range of audio production and post-production including:

 Sound Editor/Mixer for multimedia projects, music projects and film

 Live Mixer/Sound Designer for Interactive artworks

 Digital Signal Processing and Live Data Sonification: Max/MSP and Jitter